neurodebian/SciDeployGuide/guide.rst

 ~~~~~~~~~~~

 At minimum provide README.txt describing briefly what is the software
-good for and how to use it, and INSTALL.txt for
+good for and how to use it, and INSTALL.txt for generic installation
+steps at least on your own platform.

 sphinx  wiki

 Provide clean ways to contact you